finanalyst/raku-pod-render/RenderPod.md

 Naturally, the developer would need to set up significantly more HMTL/JS/CSS boilerplate in the header for this to have any action.

 # Plugins
-A plugin contains Custom Pod Blocks and Custom Templates, and it may contain other data that cannot be inferred from the POD6 content files, such as css, scss, HTML scripts, JQuery plugins, etc.
+A plugin contains Custom Pod Blocks and Custom Templates, and it may contain other data that cannot be inferred from the Rakudoc (POD6) content files, such as css, scss, HTML scripts, JQuery plugins, etc.

 Templates can be added using the `.modify-templates` method.